Okaczko/rw-felp/content/index.md

 - Check if everything that should be spoilered (as in hidden) is spoilered.
 SPOILERED TEXT IN TITLE DOESN'T WORK ON MOBILE (as of 16.07.2026)
 	- Everything in the initial post should be spoilered, it doesn't matter if FP is mentioned on line 50, everything's going to get grey.
 - Check if it's only the relevant dlc/base game, if it's an unusual issue you can also ask about which mods does the player use.
+   - Big content mods (regions, slugcats, even rotound world) are not allowed in basegame fp threads and go to the modded ones instead
 - Don't let their curiosity go to waste by telling them the outcome, let them find it
 - It's always worth the time to ask which regions has the FPlayer visited already and what did they do when the thread doesn't start from the very beginning.
 - Ask questions that provoke thinking.
 Make THEM the theorist
+- As a wise person once said: It is far easier to give too little information, and then give more, than to give too much information, and then take it away
+   - Someone, probably
 - Your goal is to motivate and support the player.
 The joy of the game is the amount of unexpected bullshit so let them experience it too :)
 - Do not be objective (aka don't say "Downpour is great!!!"), say *your* opinion and that it's *your* opinion on the matter
 - Don't be afraid to laugh and say something was funny to you (this is for clips and jokes made by OP, don't explicitly laugh at someone's theories in THEIR thread, you can do that in the fp coordination thread :D. Don't be mean tho)